aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

     blob = bucket.blob(destination_blob_name)

     # Optional: set a generation-match precondition to avoid potential race conditions
-    # and data corruptions.
+    # and data corruption.
 The request to upload is aborted if the object's
     # generation number does not match your precondition.
 For a destination
-    # object that does not yet exist, set the if_generation_match precondition to 0.
+    # object that does not yet exist set the if_generation_match precondition to 0.
     # If the destination object already exists in your bucket, set instead a
     # generation-match precondition using its generation number.
     generation_match_precondition = 0